 John Lee is native American ground drum artist from Gansu Longxi.
 The calling of mother mountain is the faith in his life.
 That sound has been teaching him how to grow.
 He played for Shanghai world music festival in 2014.
 In 2017 He and Bone Lhamo Kyap founded the band called Sreina.
 In the same year they joined the Shanalaya Festival in Shanghai and in 2018 Sreina played for the French Fete de la Musique Festival in Shanghai.
 Since then they have played in many popular music concerts in Shanghai and around.
 John believes he is still on his life's journey.

 Greg Byler began playing guitar after graduating from high school.
 Self-taught from several guitar instruction books, a classical music theory textbook, and a deep well of pain, he soon began writing songs.
 With very little exposure to popular music as a child and with no guidance, his style grew free from the influence of established genres and song forms, following instead an inner sensibility.
 A few months of Jazz theory classes later when the songs he was writing became too difficult for him to play, he moved to Granada, Spain to study Flamenco guitar.
 Greg’s music combines styles in unexpected ways, offering a fresh look at familiar sounds.
 Bits of Folk, Americana, Flamenco, Reggae, Funk, Brazilian, Jazz and Blues woven together with a strong, underlying rhythm and a lyrical content that goes well beyond the superficial.

-This event is FREE because we want to thank you for helping us get this far.
-However, if you would like to support the event, the musicians, or simply, us, we would appreciate any contribution, which can be made at this link.
+Note: This event is FREE because we want to thank you for helping us get this far.
+However, if you would like to support the event, the musicians, or simply, us, we would appreciate any contribution.